 An intrauterine device (IUD) is a small plastic T-shaped device used for birth control.
 It is inserted into the uterus where it stays to prevent pregnancy.

-- The provider slides a plastic tube containing the IUD through the vagina and into the uterus.
+- Slides a plastic tube containing the IUD through the vagina and into the uterus.

-- The provider removes the tube, leaving two small strings that dangle outside the cervix within the vagina.
+- Removes the tube, leaving two small strings that dangle outside the cervix within the vagina.

 The strings have two purposes:

 - They let the provider or woman check that the IUD stays properly in position.